Secure sliding glass doors may look the part, but how secure are they?

 But just how secure are sliding glass doors, though?
 With a little added protection and preferably a deadbolt lock, your glass doors should have plenty of protection.

-We’d definitely recommend installing window film for added privacy, and if you want to step it up a notch, then you can add a security camera and an ADT glass break sensor.
+We’d definitely recommend installing window film for added privacy, and if you want to step it up a notch, then you can add a security camera and a glass break sensor.